leah-braswell/FSA_Score_Predictor/README.md

 # Boot_Camp_Final_Project
 # Machine Learning Model
-We choose the Random Forest classifier for this projet.
+We choose the Random Forest classifier for this projet.This model is best suited for predicting scores.